 If you're looking for a nice meal in Reykjavik at a nice place that isn't too touristy, you should keep reading.
-We all hate tourist traps, but a little research is basically the only way to avoid them!
+In this article, I'm going to tell you about 4 restaurants in Reykjavik that are very popular by locals and definitely worth checking out.

 When it comes to planning your trip, selecting good restaurants is sometimes the trickiest part.
 It’s often hard to tell, based on the restaurant’s website and reviews, whether it’s good or if it’s simply a tourist trap.
 I’m a true foodie that has lived in Reykjavik for most of my life, so I’m going to share with you a few restaurants me and my friends love—and are far from being tourist traps.